International Students: Application Instructions

 To be considered for admission, you must submit:

-- An application and application supplement.
+- An application.
 A U.S. $35 non-refundable fee if submitting your application by mail

 - A completed School Report Form